How Punk Evolved Into Indie - From Ramones to Phoebe Bridgers

 This isn't told through genre labels.

-It's told through artists as people—making decisions under pressure, reacting to changing industries, redefining independence.
+**It is told through artists as people, making decisions under pressure, reacting to

 ---